 Jonathan emigrated in 1996 becoming head of image and design for the Sydney 2000 Olympic and Paralympic Games, work for which he received a personal award from the IOC president.
 He has consulted on subsequent summer and winter Games, and sport remains an important part of Coast’s work.

 When he is not on the beach, in a gallery, or messing about with words or paints, you’ll find Jonathan in the kitchen baking soda bread or shortbread and brewing some very strong Assam tea.
 He is an ardent cruciverbalist, part-time pattern maker and enjoys bashing his way through some Beethoven on the piano.
 He has lectured in Design Management at the College of Fine Arts (University of New South Wales) and displayed work as part of Sculpture by the Sea.

 Patrick completed a Bachelor of Business (Marketing & Advertising) in Auckland, New Zealand after a nomadic childhood that led him from Toronto to Peru, from Rhode Island to Wellington.
-On the way he picked up a strange accent and a Diploma from the International Advertising Association, New York.
+On the way he picked up a Diploma from the International Advertising Association, New York.
 After working for several leading design studios overseas through the 90s he decided that Sydney was the place to see in the new millennium and put down some roots.

 Patrick has been involved with a number of branding projects in Australia and overseas including: Westpac, Lend Lease, St. George Bank, Perpetual Trust, AMP, TAB, Wellington Airport, Vodafone, Australand, New Zealand Tourism Board and Tourism Australia.
 He has lectured at the University of Western Sydney, Karl Von Busse Design School and Billy Blue College of Design.